3b1b/3Blue1Brown.com/content/lessons/2017/essence-of-calculus/index.md

 In this chapter, I want to show how you might stumble into the core ideas of calculus by thinking deeply about one very specific bit of geometry: The area of a circle.
 Maybe you know that the area is $\pi$ multiplied by the radius $R$ squared, but why?
 Is there a way to think about where this formula comes from?

-{{<figure image="figure-1.42.svg" width="600">}}
+{{<figure image="figure-1.42.svg" video="figure-1.27-1.44.mp4" width="533.33">}}
 This figure illustrates the area of a circle with radius $R$ and the formula that calculates its area.
 {{</figure>}}

 Contemplating this problem and leaving yourself open to generalizing the tools you use along the way can actually lead you to a glimpse of three big ideas in calculus: Integrals, derivatives, and the fact that they are opposites.

 But the story of finding the area starts more simply: Just you, and a circle.
-To be concrete, let’s say the radius is $1$.
+To be concrete, let’s say the radius is $1$ [footnote 1].
 If you weren’t worried about the exact area, and just wanted to estimate it, one way you might go about it is to chop the circle into smaller pieces whose areas are easier to approximate, then add up the results.

 There are many ways you might go about this, each of which may lead to its own interesting line of reasoning.

-{{<figure image="figure-2.04-2.21.svg" width="612">}}
+{{<figure image="figure-2.04-2.21.svg" video="figure-2.02-2.31.mp4" width="544">}}
 This figure illustrates different ways to divide the area of the circle with a radius $1$.
 {{</figure>}}

 Math has a tendency to reward you when you respect symmetry, so among the divisions shown above, either the bottom left one dividing into pizza slices or the bottom right which divides into concentric rings will be likely to lead us down a fruitful path.
-For now, let’s think about the division into concentric rings [footnote 1].
+For now, let’s think about the division into concentric rings [footnote 2].

 ## Unraveling rings

 Focus on just one of those concentric rings, and let’s call its radius $r$, which will be some number between $0$ and $1$.
 If we can find a nice expression for the area of one such ring, and if we find a nice way to add them all up, it might lead us to an understanding of the full circle’s area.

-{{<figure image="figure-2.39.svg" width="720">}}
+{{<figure image="figure-2.39.svg" width="640">}}
 This figure highlights a band of area formed from dividing the circle into concentric rings.
 {{</figure>}}